 - Working towards common approaches for notification, particularly for substances which are either exempt from notification or subject to reduced regulatory requirements.

-- Making notifications more efficient and effective through electronic tools: The Clearing House is currently working on the creation of a software tool to assist in the generation of hard copy and electronic forms needed for notifying new chemical substances.
-The tool will enable a notifier to collect and store the necessary information for preparation of a variety of dossiers, as well as import such information from existing electronic sources.
-It would allow users to output the information to populate the appropriate fields in forms for submission in all of the economies’ formats or transmit the data electronically as required.
+- Making notifications more efficient and effective through electronic tools: The Clearing House was working on the creation of a software tool to assist in the generation of hard copy and electronic forms needed for notifying new chemical substances.
+The tool was to enable a notifier to collect and store the necessary information for preparation of a variety of dossiers, as well as import such information from existing electronic sources.
+It was to allow users to output the information to populate the appropriate fields in forms for submission in all of the economies’ formats or transmit the data electronically as required.

 News and Publications: